 For instance, as the picture shown below which express the left chain generation of HTA.
 In the process, the C node was prunned because it didn’t appear in children set of A in the left data tree of X, so it wan’s any tag that adjacent to the left of A in the grammar rule, and it was prunned.
 This can be useful because most of tree node in the chain generating process will be prunned for the redundancy, and increase the speed of HTA to the best of it.

-Picture 6 – the HTA pruning process.
+Figure 6 – the HTA pruning process.

-Here it’s a pseudocode of HTA pruning:

-Main

-call method HTA (X, Tree(X)).

-Method Tree(tag E)

-Return the left data tree correspond to the tag of E

-Method HTA(tag E, tree T)

-Check out whether the first parameter E equals true or not?

-If (first(E) == true) then call method HTA_sub(E, subTree(E, T)).

-Process the left combination nodes of E in the classified CHART; all the nodes which don’t have the tag in the children set of E in T tree will be pruned.

-For (Z in “E left combination nodes”)

-Call recursively the method

-HTA (Z, T).

-End for;

-Method subTree(tag E, tree T)

-Return the corresponding right data tree of E in the T tree.

-Method HTA_sub(node E, tree T)

-In T, Check out if last(E) == true?

-If true then combine the rightTag(E) to form the new node with relevant position and add it to AGENDA.

-Access to the right combination nodes of E in the classified CHART, all the nodes which doesn’t have the tag in the children set of E in T tree will be pruned.

-For (Y in “E right combination nodes”)

-Call recursively the method

-HTA_sub(Y, T).

-End for;

 4. EXPERIMENT AND RESULT